-- The description of qualifications in terms of learning outcomes units, - A transfer and accumulation process - complementary documents such as learning agreements, personal transcript and ECVET user manuals.
+- The description of qualifications in terms of learning outcomes units, - A transfer and accumulation process and - complementary documents such as learning agreements, personal transcript and ECVET user manuals.

-Qualification means а formal outcome of an assessment and validation process which is obtained when competent а institution determines that an individual has achieved learning outcomes to given standards.
+"Qualification", Formal outcome of an assessment and validation process which is obtained when a competent institution determines that an individual has achieved learning outcomes.

-Figure 1 Presents the ECVET objectives, basic elements and technical components
+Figure 2 Presents the ECVET objectives, basic elements and technical components and their association

-2.4.1.
+2.5.1.
 Introduction to Learning Outcomes